-The output signal is the direction and velocity of the movement towards the target and the velocity is a linear function of the error signal.
+The output signal is the direction and velocity of the movement towards the target, the velocity being a linear function of the error signal.
 So, as the sensor centre gets closer to the target the velocity decreases until fixation, when the error will be zero and, therefore, the velocity.
 Relating the error signal to the velocity, in this way, avoids oscillations and jerky movements as fixation is reached.